GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/ip-protection/index.md

 ## Implementation status

-This document outlines a new proposal to prevent covert tracking: IP Protection.
+This document outlines the IP Protection proposal to help prevent covert tracking, which has evolved from [Gnatcatcher](/docs/privacy-sandbox/gnatcatcher/).

 *  The [IP Protection proposal](https://github.com/spanicker/ip-blindness) has entered [public discussion](https://github.com/spanicker/ip-blindness/issues).
 *  This proposal has not been implemented in any browser.